Frequently Asked Questions

 No, we do not sell lottery tickets.
 We are not associated with or connected to any lottery company.
 We are an independent analysis tool.

-Does a higher value score mean I should buy that lottery?
+Does a higher rating mean I should buy that lottery?

 Not necessarily.
-All lotteries have a negative expected return — you’ll always expect to lose money on average.
-The value score simply tells you which lottery gives you the least-worst odds for your dollar.
+All lotteries have a negative expected return — you will always expect to lose money on average.
+The rating simply tells you which lottery gives you the least-worst odds for your dollar.
 This is mathematical analysis for entertainment purposes, not gambling advice.

 Where does the data come from?

 Jackpot amounts and draw numbers for most lotteries come from The Lott’s public data API.
-Odds, cost per game, and other division returns are derived from official lottery rules and historical analysis.
+Odds and cost per game are derived from official lottery rules.
+Other-division returns are calculated daily from the actual prize payouts of the most recent draws.
 Dream Home Art Union and Yourtown data is sourced from their respective websites.